This practice is one of several found in the guided gratitude journal I just published called Give Thanks: A Journal for Sharing Gratitude.

 You can do this practice on your own and give it to your partner as a special gift, or you can use this practice together.

 Instructions for this lovely gratitude practice are below.

 The Love Jar Instructions

-1. Get a jar Melanie used a jar you can write on that can be purchased at a craft store or an online specialty shop like this one.
+1. Get a jar Melanie used a simple love jar she found on Amazon.
 You could also just use a plain jar with a note describing what's in the jar.